 Other than the Interstate 24X which has a 2,000-watt pure sine wave inverter, your Airstream has a 1,000-watt pure sine wave inverter that takes the 12V house battery power and turns it into 120-volt AC electricity.
 The inverter sends that A/C current to specific outlets — the ones marked with a blue label.
 The electricity provided to the inverted outlets is very similar to the power provided by the wall outlets in your home, meaning it flows in a steady, continuous-wave with smooth periodic oscillation.
 This power is perfect for laptop computers, cell phones, TVs, and other appliances that require fewer than 1,000 watts of cumulative power.
 Most anything with a motor or heating element draws too much juice for the inverter and will quickly drain your batteries.
 So when it’s time to whip up a smoothie in the blender, you’ll need to be plugged into shore power.

 Be sure to know the wattage of the devices you’re about to plug into an inverted outlet.
 This is another good reason to conduct an energy audit of your Airstreaming lifestyle before you head out on your next adventure.

 Turning off the inverter when it’s not needed will preserve battery power.

 Yes, it is possible to add an inverter to your Airstream or upgrade to a higher output model.
 Before doing so, you need to think through several factors, including exactly how much more capacity you want, whether your current battery array can deliver the added wattage, and whether you need to heavy-up your current wiring.
 Your Airstream dealer is an excellent resource when considering a new or upgraded inverter.

-For more information about your Airstream’s electrical system, check out Airstream Academy.
-This comprehensive knowledge base is jam-packed with answers and information about every aspect of operating and maintaining your Airstream Travel Trailer or Touring Coach.
+While you're there, browse our comprehensive knowledge base that's jam-packed with answers and information about every aspect of operating and maintaining your Airstream travel trailer or touring coach.